andycroll/andycroll.com/_posts/2017/2017-09-29-use-rails-naming-conventions-for-dates-and-times.md

   source: 'https://unsplash.com/photos/PypjzKTUqLo'
 ---

+Rails includes default managed timestamps, `updated_at` and `created_at`, for ActiveRecord models.

-Diving into a `schema.rb` or migration often reveals `something_date` as a field name on an ActiveRecord model.
+However on many applications diving into a `schema.rb` or migration often reveals `something_date` as a field name on a model.

 ## Instead of…